allsaintsharpswell/allsaintsharpswell.github.io/README.md

-# All Saints by the Sea, Bailey Islane Maine
+# All Saints by the Sea, Bailey Island, Harpswell Maine

 http://www.allsaintsharpswell.org